-The Series 2009 Bonds are being issued pursuant to a Master Trust Indenture dated as of November 1, 2007 (the "Master Trust Indenture"), entered into between AMP and U.S. Bank National Association, Cincinnati, Ohio, as trustee (the "Trustee"), as supplemented by the Third Supplemental Indenture (the "Third Supplemental Indenture"), the Fourth Supplemental Indenture (the "Fourth Supplemental Indenture" and, together with the Third Supplemental Indenture and the Fourth Supplemental Indenture (the "Series 2009 Supplemental Indentures"), each dated as of July 1, 2009 and between AMP and the Trustee.
+The Series 2010 Bonds are being issued pursuant to a Master Trust Indenture dated as of November 1, 2007 (the "Master Trust Indenture"), entered into between AMP and U.S. Bank National Association, Cincinnati, Ohio, as trustee (the "Trustee"), as supplemented by the Fifth Supplemental Indenture (the "Series 2010 Supplemental Indenture"), dated as of September 1, 2010 and between AMP and the Trustee.
 The Master Trust Indenture, as so supplemented and as heretofore and further supplemented and amended from time to time, is herein called the "Indenture."

-AMP currently intends to designate the Series 2009C Taxable Bonds (BABs) as "Build America Bonds" for purposes of the American Recovery and Reinvestment Act of 2009 (the "Recovery Act").
-AMP expects to receive a cash subsidy payment from the United States Treasury equal to 35 percent of the interest payable on the Series 2009C Taxable Bonds (BABs) (the "Federal Subsidy").
-The Fourth Supplemental Indenture, related to the Series 2009C Taxable Bonds (BABs), amends the definition of "Gross Receipts" in the Master Trust Indenture to include the Federal Subsidy.
+AMP currently intends to designate the Series 2010 Bonds as "Build America Bonds" for purposes of the American Recovery and Reinvestment Act of 2009 (the "Recovery Act").
+AMP expects to receive a cash subsidy payment from the United States Treasury equal to 35 percent of the interest payable on the Series 2010 Bonds (the "Federal Subsidy").

-As used in this Report, the capitalization of any word or term not normally capitalized indicates that such word or term shall have the meaning assigned to it in the particular agreement or other document discussed or is defined in AMP's Official Statement prepared in connection with the Series 2009 Bonds (the "Official Statement").
+As used in this Report, the capitalization of any word or term not normally capitalized indicates that such word or term shall have the meaning assigned to it in the particular agreement or other document discussed or is defined in AMP's Official Statement prepared in connection with the Series 2010 Bonds (the "Official Statement").
 References to and descriptions of such agreements or documents in this Report represent our understanding of certain general principles thereof, but do not purport to be complete and are qualified in their entirety by reference to such agreements or documents.
-For a more complete

-Copyright © 2009, R. W. Beck, Inc. All Rights Reserved discussion, see the Official Statement, including certain appendices thereto for summaries of certain provisions of the agreements or documents referred to herein.
+For a more complete discussion, see the Official Statement, including certain appendices thereto for summaries of certain provisions of the agreements or documents referred to herein.

-The Series 2009 Bonds are being issued by AMP to (i) finance capital expenditures, costs and expenses associated with the AMP's share of Prairie State Energy Campus ("PSEC"); (ii) repay draws on the Line of Credit (as hereinafter defined) used to finance a portion of AMP's share of the PSEC costs which are not eligible for tax-exempt financing; (iii) fund capitalized interest on the Series 2009 Bonds for six months beyond the expected completion dates of Units 1 and 2 of the PSEC, which are August 2011 and May 2012, respectively; (iv) fund a deposit to the Debt Service Reserve Account; and (v) pay the cost of issuance of the Series 2009 Bonds.
+The Series 2010 Bonds are being issued by AMP to (i) finance capital expenditures, costs and expenses associated with the AMP's share of the Prairie State Energy Campus ("PSEC"); (ii) fund capitalized interest on the Series 2010 Bonds for six months beyond the expected completion dates of Units 1 and 2 of the PSEC, which are December 2011 and August 2012, respectively; (iii) fund a deposit to the Debt Service Reserve Account; and (iv) pay the cost of issuance of the Series 2010 Bonds.

-AMP has a 23.26 percent undivided ownership interest ("Ownership Interest") in the 1,582 megawatt ("MW") (nominal rating) PSEC as a tenant in common with the Illinois Municipal Electric Agency ("IMEA"), Indiana Municipal Power Agency ("IMPA"), Kentucky Municipal Power Agency ("KMPA"), Missouri Joint Municipal Electric Utility Commission ("MJMEUC"), Northern Illinois Municipal Power Agency ("NIMPA"), Prairie Power, Inc. ("PPI," formerly Soyland Power Cooperative, Inc.), Southern Illinois Power Cooperative ("SIPC"), and Lively Grove Energy Partners, LLC ("Lively Grove Energy"), a wholly-owned indirect subsidiary of Peabody Energy Corporation ("Peabody Energy").
+Copyright © 2010, R. W. Beck, Inc. All Rights Reserved AMP has a 23.26 percent undivided ownership interest ("Ownership Interest") in the 1,582 megawatt ("MW") (nominal rating) PSEC as a tenant in common with the Illinois Municipal Electric Agency ("IMEA"), Indiana Municipal Power Agency ("IMPA"), Kentucky Municipal Power Agency ("KMPA"), Missouri Joint Municipal Electric Utility Commission ("MJMEUC"), Northern Illinois Municipal Power Agency ("NIMPA"), Prairie Power, Inc. ("PPI," formerly Soyland Power Cooperative, Inc.), Southern Illinois Power Cooperative ("SIPC"), and Lively Grove Energy Partners, LLC ("Lively Grove Energy"), a wholly-owned indirect subsidiary of Peabody Energy Corporation ("Peabody Energy").
 AMP, IMEA, IMPA, KMPA, MJMEUC, NIMPA, PPI, SIPC, and Lively Grove Energy are collectively referred to as "PSEC Owners".

 The PSEC consists of a 1,582 MW (nominal rating) twin unit coal-fired electric generating facility (the "Generating Facility"), an underground coal mine (the "Mine"), a coal combustion waste disposal facility and other ancillary support equipment located in Washington, St. Clair and Randolph Counties, Illinois.
 AMP's Ownership Interest in the PSEC is referred to herein as the "Project".
-The PSEC also includes the costs for upgrades to and the construction of certain regional transmission facilities required to interconnect the PSEC to the bulk transmission grid, and the purchase of approximately 200 million tons of underground coal reserves located directly beneath and adjacent to the PSEC site.
+The PSEC also includes the costs and reimbursements for upgrades to and the construction of certain regional transmission facilities required to interconnect the PSEC to the bulk transmission grid and the purchase of approximately 200 million tons of underground coal reserves located directly beneath and adjacent to the PSEC site.